spraakbanken/sb-api-doc/guidelines.md

 ## Språkbanken's requirements

-The OAS file should be written in YAML or JSON.
+* The OAS file should be written in YAML or JSON.
 (There are tools which can convert between these formats.)
-The OAS file must be a valid version 3 OpenAPI Specification.
+* The OAS file must be a valid version 3 OpenAPI Specification.
-The OAS file should “live” together with your code, i.e. it should be stored in the application’s GitHub repository or it can be made available via a call to the web service.
+* The OAS file should “live” together with your code, i.e. it should be stored in the application’s GitHub repository.

-It is up you whether the specification is programmatically generated (e.g. from docstrings) or written entirely by hand.
+* It is up you whether the specification is programmatically generated (e.g. from docstrings) or written entirely by hand.
-If you would like to include example calls in the description fields, please use the following format (this is not part of the official OpenAPI Specification but rather a Språkbanken addition):
+* If you would like to include example calls in the description fields, please use the following format (this is not part of the official OpenAPI Specification but rather a Språkbanken addition):

 ```YAML
 description: |